mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `top`

-Determines the alignment of the `Tooltip` component relative to a reference element, or the element's nearest parent
+Determines the alignment of the `Tooltip` component relative to the element passed to the `trigger` prop.

 ### justify